tesselite/readthedocs/docs/index.md

 tesselite.about()
 ````

 We are living in the first AI revolution.
-The first AI revolution is a expensive scientific experiment started by Google in the early 2010.
+The first AI revolution is an expensive scientific experiment started by Google in the early 2010.
-This scientific experiment outputs fantastic algorithms like the one of chatGPT.
+This scientific experiment output fantastic algorithms like the one of chatGPT.
-Those algorithms demonstrates empirically that language or vision can be taught to a machine.
+Those algorithms demonstrate empirically that language and vision can be taught to a machine.
 And a machine can outperform humans on those specific tasks.
 In practice, those AI algorithms need a lot of money to reach sufficient accuracy on a given task.
 The first revolution has not proven yet a sustainable economic model could be drawn from investing large amount of money in AI algorithms.